jazzypants1989/jessquery/README.md

 // Every promise is resolved automatically button.on("click", () => {
-  display
-    // You don't have to await anything.
-It will just work!
-    .text(fetchData())
-    // The next function never runs until the previous one is finished.
+  // The next function never runs until the previous one is finished. display
+    .text(fetchData()) // No await, no try/catch, no problem!
     .css(color, display.textContent === "Jesse Pence" ? "green" : "red")
   // Each proxy has full access to the DOM API-- useful for conditional logic.